Breast Cancer Screening Singapore

 - A persistent rash around the nipple

-- Unusual bleeding or discharge from the nipple
+- Unusual bleeding from the nipple

 - The skin of the breast begins to swell, pucker, or harden.

 - Breast pain, but this is not a reliable indicator of breast cancer